david-dankelmann/CTF_Public/OverTheWire.org/NATAS/Natas19/README.md

     b,a = 3239372d62
     b,b = 3632392d62

 The last two digits change depending on the username.
-They are also the hex values for the character if you consult an [ASCII Table](https://www.rapidtables.com/code/text/ascii-table.html).
+They are also the hex values for the corresponding character if you consult an [ASCII Table](https://www.rapidtables.com/code/text/ascii-table.html).

-If you know resend the same credentials (a, a) multiple times, you'll observe that the session ID always ends with _2d61_.
+If you know resend the same credentials (a, a) multiple times you'll observe that the session ID always ends with _2d61_.
 A bit more playing around reveals a structure like this for the session id:

       *something_that_changes* + *static_2d* + *username_in_ascii*

 This means we only need _*something_that_changes*_, the rest we can predict / extract.

 Spamming a bit more, it seems like _*something_that_changes*_ are just one, two or three numbers, each of them being between 30 and 40.
-This was good enough for me to try to brute-force it - with success!
+This was good enough for me to try to brute-force it - just guess the numbers and predict the ending of the cookie for someone with the username _admin_ and see whether we find a session we can hijack!
 Here is the code.

 ```python
     import requests, itertools